 Yes, these graham cracker cookies are irresistible on their own, but what really makes them winners is that you can use them as the base for your indoor s’mores.
 (You’re welcome.)

-A riff on our popular one-ingredient banana ice cream, these popsicles get a bit more structure from the peanut butter, and are made even tastier by the chocolate dip.
-We'd say the sprinkles are optional, but let's be real — they're pretty essential in our book.
+It may be getting colder outside, but we’re fans of ice pops year-round.
+A riff on our popular one-ingredient banana ice cream, these ice pops get a bit more structure from the peanut butter, and are made even tastier by the chocolate dip.

 Layer cakes are all well and good, but sometimes nothing can beat a good old-fashioned sheet cake.
 They are a cinch to make and easy to transport for parties or potlucks.